osg-htc/user-school-2018/docs/materials/day4/part2-ex1-data-needs.md

 ### Input requirements

 Looking at yesterday's exercise, total up the amount of data in all of the files necessary to run the `blastx` job (which will include the executable, itself).
 Write down this number.
 Also take note of how much total data in in the `pdbaa` directory.
+Remember, `blastx` reads the un-compressed `pdbaa` files.

 ### Output requirements